zxc916684603/ecs/intl.en-US/Instances/Instance purchasing options/Reserved Instances/Manage Reserved Instances.md

 After an RI is split, merged, or modified:

--   The target RI becomes valid immediately.
+-   The target RI becomes valid on the hour.
 If it matches one or more new Pay-As-You-Go instances, the billing discount is applied within the same hour.
--   The original RI becomes invalid immediately.
-The price is updated to 0 USD.
+-   The original RI becomes invalid on the hour, and its price is updated to USD 0.
 -   If the target RI is a zonal RI, the type of resource reservation is also updated automatically.

+For example, you successfully split an ecs.g5.2xlarge zonal RI \(RI1\) into two ecs.g5.xlarge zonal RIs \(RI2 and RI3\) at 2019-02-26 13:45:00.
+In this case, RI1 becomes invalid at 2019-02-26 13:00:00, while RI2 and RI3 take effect also at 2019-02-26 13:00:00.
+Starting 2019-02-26 13:00:00, the reserved instance type eligible for billing discount is also changed from ecs.g5.2xlarge to ecs.g5.xlarge.
+If RI2 and RI3 match instances immediately after they take effect, the hourly bill discount for ecs.g5.xlarge instances is also applied starting 2019-02-26 13:00:00.

 If the original RI fails to be split, merged, or modified, it will remain valid.